 15A NCAC 13B .1402 GENERAL PROVISIONS FOR SOLID WASTE COMPOST FACILITIES

-(b) Facilities that co‑compost with sewage sludge shall comply with all applicable Federal regulations regarding sludge management at 40 CFR 501 and 503.
-40 CFR 503, subpart B is hereby incorporated by reference, including subsequent amendments or additions.
-Copies of the Code of Federal Regulations may be obtained from the Solid Waste Section at 401 Oberlin Road, Suite 150, Raleigh, NC 27605 at no cost.
+(b) Facilities that co‑compost with sewage sludge shall comply with all applicable federal regulations regarding sludge management in 40 CFR 503, which is incorporated by reference including subsequent amendments and editions.
+Copies of the Code of Federal Regulations may be obtained from the U.S. Government Publishing Office website at www.gpo.gov at no cost.

 (d) Solid waste compost produced outside the State of North Carolina and imported into the state shall comply with the requirements specified in Rule .1407 of this Section.

 (e) Solid waste compost facilities shall be classified based on the types and amounts of materials to be composted as follows:

 (1) Type 1 facilities may receive yard and garden waste, silvicultural waste, and untreated and unpainted wood waste.

 (2) Type 2 facilities may receive pre-consumer meat-free food processing waste, vegetative agricultural waste, source separated paper, and other source separated specialty wastes that are low in pathogens and physical contaminants.
 Waste acceptable for a Type 1 facility may be composted at a Type 2 facility.

 (3) Type 3 facilities may receive manures and other agricultural waste, meat, post-consumer source-separated food wastes, and other source-separated specialty wastes that are low in physical contaminants but may have high levels of pathogens.
 Waste acceptable for a Type 1 or 2 facility may be composted at a Type 3 facility.